This post may contain affiliate links. Read my full disclosure policy.

 So the darkness shall be the light, and the stillness the dancing. ~T. S. Eliot~

-Roll each ball into a 10 inch circle.
-Sprinkle with spiced sugar, cranberries, almonds or whatever filling you like.
-Almond paste would be good here too.
-Once all four disks are seasoned and stacked, place a 2 ½- 3 inch round cookie cutter or bowl in the center to use as a guide.
+Step 4: Once all four disks are seasoned and stacked, place a 2 ½- 3 inch round cookie cutter or bowl or cup in the center to use as a guide.
+Don’t press down!

-Gently pinch together the strips to form points in a star.
-It really need not be perfect.
+Continue twisting and pinching together the strips to form 8 points in this star.

 When it comes out, it will dazzle.